Oregon High School (Oregon, WI)

 Central District 301 (Hampshire, IL)

 30 teachers, instructional coaches, and administrators participated in professional learning to serve as anchors to their interdisciplinary AIW teams that include all secondary teachers.
-In the two middle schools and high schools, AIW work is also integrated into department-based teams to support unit planning and common assessments.
+In Central District 301's two middle schools and high schools, AIW work is also integrated into department-based teams to support unit planning and common assessments.

 Verona Area High School (Verona, WI)